10% OFF WITH CODE:

 What is a Safe Speed for a Vessel?

-Determining the right speed for your vessel is not always an easy task.
+Updated April 2025 Determining the right speed for your vessel is not always an easy task.
 Speed limits are not as ubiquitous on the water as they are on roadways, and much depends on your surroundings and the current environmental and meteorological conditions.
 Boaters are expected to accurately assess the situation at hand and adjust their speed accordingly.

-At what speed should every vessel navigate?
+At what speed should you navigate?

 Boaters should always obey speed limits when available.
 Speed limits will often be posted on buoys or markers in the water, generally in km/h.
 The Vessel Operation Restriction Regulations also provide a list of speed limits for specific parts of various waterways in Canada.
 Several Canadian provinces have a blanket 10 km/h speed limit on vessels within 30 m of shore, which may not be posted but must nevertheless be obeyed.